s2e-systems/dust-dds/README.md

 ![Project architecture](./architecture.png)

 The crates are divided as:
-0. **DDS Types**: This crate contains definitions of basic types.
-The crate is imported and used in all the other crates.
-It is numbered 0 since it is a single module defining only basic types. *For now it also defines the DDSType trait which identifies data structs which can be communicated using DDS.*
 1. **DDS API**: This crate implements the [OMG DDS standard](https://www.omg.org/spec/DDS/1.4/PDF).
 It is structured following the standard and is essentially divided in two parts:
     1. Infrastructure: The infrastructure folder defines and implements functional components that are used in the API.
 Examples of this are Quality of Service (QoS) structures and basic listener and entity traits.
 Built-in topic types are also defined as part of the infrastructure since their definition is done as part of the standard.
     2. API: The remaining folders contain the API definition using traits.